McCall Zerboni: International career

 In 2003, Zerboni was a member of the United States women's national under-17 soccer team.

 On October 20, 2017, Zerboni was called up to the United States senior team.
 She made her debut as a halftime substitute against South Korea on October 22, 2017, making her the oldest player to earn a first cap for the U.S. women's national team at two months shy of her 31st birthday.
 She continued to receive call-ups in 2018 and was named to the roster for the 2018 Tournament of Nations.
 Zerboni suffered a broken elbow in a friendly against Chile on September 4, making her unavailable for the 2018 CONCACAF Women's Championship.
 She returned to senior team training camps in January 2019.

+Analyst

+Starting with the 2025 NWSL Season, Zerboni has been an analyst for the streaming service NWSL+ and commentator on the league.

 Personal life

 Zerboni has a twin sister, Blake Zerboni.

-She is in a relationship with Scott Vallow.
+She was previously in a relationship with Scott Vallow.